 247. (a) The jewels of Provincial and District Grand Officers (Plate No. 29) are composed of an emblem enclosed within a double circle on which the name of the Province or District, without any ornament, is to be engraved.
 The emblems are the same as those worn by the Officers of the Grand Lodge, except those of a Deputy Provincial or District Grand Master, and an Assistant Provincial or District Grand Master, which are described in Plate Nos.
 27 and 28, and those of such other Provincial or District Grand Officers as are described in Plate Nos.
-29b, 29c, 29d, 29e and 29f.
+29b, 29c, 29d, 29e and 29f and that of a Provincial Grand Learning and Development Officer which is the same as that of the Grand Orator.